 • Furnace filter: $10-$30

-In many instances, this problem is tied to a wrong thermostat setting or a dusty air filter that’s limiting airflow.
-Follow the steps above to resolve the issue.
+In many cases, this problem is tied to a wrong thermostat setting or a dusty air filter that’s restricting airflow.
+Use the steps above to fix the issue.

-If it’s very cold outside or you like your home to be warm, your furnace may be running for a long time.
+If it’s extremely cold outside or you like your home to be warm, your furnace may be working for a long time.

-If this isn’t the case, ensure your thermostat is set correctly and running properly.
-If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll seem like your furnace is running all the time.
+If this isn’t the case, ensure your thermostat is set correctly and working properly.
+If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll sound like your furnace is running all the time.

-Alternatively, there might be a problem with the blower motor or your ductwork may be leaking air, making your furnace run constantly to make up for the lost air.
+Otherwise, there might be an issue with the blower motor or your ductwork may be losing air, forcing your furnace to run constantly to make up for the lost air.

 Estimated Repair Cost